Go to main menu Go to main content Go to footer

 “It’s wasting my time to be involved in consultations without the wildlife directives,” Dixon asserted.
 “People are concerned about watering down our rights.
 It would be great to have a day in court for the voices of the wilderness.”

-Quebec blames last year’s forest fires for its failure to submit wildlife directives, a majority of tallymen rejected the 2023-28 five-year forestry plan.
+After Quebec blamed last year’s forest fires for its failure to submit wildlife directives, a majority of tallymen rejected the 2023-28 five-year forestry plan.
 The province then rejected 34 recommendations submitted by a Cree committee as well as interim measures to protect moose habitats because they impacted the forestry industry’s allowable cut.

 “As long as Quebec has control over what should be in the directives, we’re never going to have them the way Cree want,” said Allan Saganash, Waswanipi’s joint working group director.
 “We ask the government, if you’re going to delay the wildlife directives for another year, stop cutting in our damn wildlife interest areas.”